Princess of Sylmar, 24" x 36" canvas

 Collection of Ed & Ina Stanco

 My paintings are labor intensive; I affectionately call them enjoyable misery.
 Each is a blend of sound draftsmanship and precise, academic painting techniques.
-An analogy could be made that my preparation is similar to that of a movie producer.
-My goal is to "strike the eye" and captivate, so prior to beginning, I must compile every "prop" necessary in order to be successful.

 ~ Anatomy of a Painting ~

-Final Word on Photo Reference: If visiting your horse is not practical, I can work from your photos, providing that they're clear and high-quality shots.
+Final Word on Photo Reference: If my visiting your horse is not practical, I can work from your photos, providing that they're clear and high-quality shots.
 If the pictures were taken by a professional, contact me, first.
 Though I never paint directly from a photo, everyone owns the copyright to their shots.
 Photographers are artists too, and I hold the highest respect for their efforts.
 I'll describe for you how to procure a letter of release from the photographer.

 - Michael Geraghty

 301. 602.
 4385